International Studies

 Certificate of Specialization in Global Environmental Change and Adaptation

-Environmental change, driven in large part by human activity, is increasingly identified as posing significant challenges to development and security.
-While climate change has received the most attention (see, e.g., US DOD, 2014 Quadrennial Defense Review), other changes, e.g. biodiversity loss, ozone depletion, and freshwater use have also been raised as significant issues affecting development and security.
-These issues have also been tied to questions related to social justice.
-The Josef Korbel School of International Studies (Korbel) is building a critical mass of scholars, student interest, and activities related to environmental change, development, security, and justice.
-This certificate seeks to provide opportunities for students to develop substantive expertise around one of the defining challenges of the 21st century: global environmental change and attempts to adapt thereto in sustainable ways that minimize harm to affected communities.
+Environmental change, driven in large part by human activity, poses significant challenges to development and security.
+Climate change, biodiversity loss, ozone depletion, and threats to freshwater resources have the potential to undermine human well-being, disrupt economic activity, multiply user conflicts, and deepen issues related to social injustice.
+This certificate seeks to provide opportunities for students to develop substantive expertise around these issues and attempts to adapt thereto in sustainable ways that minimize harm to affected communities.

 Certificate of Specialization in Homeland Security

-This certificate program is offered to currently enrolled Josef Korbel School of International Studies' Master’s students.
-The Homeland Security Certificate Program is a professional certification program focused on preparing participants to step directly into career opportunities in the local, state, and national homeland security profession.
-Current alumni are employed at NORTHCOM, FEMA, Colorado Office of Emergency Management, The Colorado Information Analysis Center (CIAC), many city/county offices of emergency management as well as a wide range of private section positions.
+Certificate alumni are employed at NORTHCOM, FEMA, Colorado Office of Emergency Management, The Colorado Information Analysis Center (CIAC), many city/county offices of emergency management as well as a wide range of private section positions.
 There are also increasing numbers of former students working in international roles and/or roles in home countries beyond the United States.
-Professional roles include threat assessment, emergency preparedness, response and recovery, and crisis scenario development, testing, and exercise execution and well as the associated policy outcomes.

 Certificate of Specialization in Humanitarian Assistance

-The humanitarian system comprises international, national, and local entities who work together to alleviate suffering and save lives of people affected by conflict, displacement, and natural disasters.
-Our certificate in humanitarian assistance provides students with the theoretical and practical underpinnings for humanitarian work that is technically sound, partners with affected communities, responds to diverse needs, and sets the stage for sustainable and inclusive development efforts.
-Through this certificate, you'll be able to explore your specific interests in the humanitarian field and develop relevant skills, experiences, and professional networks.
-The certificate offers personalized advising, exclusive networking, and unique experiential learning opportunities including a simulation and the Humanitarian Assistance Applied Research Group.
-Graduates pursue humanitarian careers abroad and in the U.S. working with international organizations, government, non-governmental organizations, and the private sector.
+The humanitarian system comprises international, national, and local entities who work together to alleviate suffering and save the lives of people affected by conflict, displacement, and natural disasters.
+The Humanitarian Assistance (HA) Certificate provides students with the theoretical and practical underpinnings for humanitarian work that is technically sound, engaged with affected communities, responsive to diverse local needs, and foundational to broader sustainable and inclusive development efforts.

 Certificate of Specialization in Strategic Intelligence